section .0800 - RESIDENT ASSESSMENT AND CARE plan

 (1) Significant change is one or more of the following:

-(A) deterioration in two or more activities of daily living;
+(A) deterioration in two or more activities of daily living including bathing, dressing, personal hygiene, toileting, or eating;

-(E) no response by the resident to the treatment for an identified problem;
+(E) no response by the resident to the intervention for an identified problem;

 (F) initial onset of unplanned weight loss or gain of five percent of body weight within a 30-day period or 10 percent weight loss or gain within a six-month period;

-(H) emergence of a pressure ulcer at Stage II, which is a superficial ulcer presenting an abrasion, blister or shallow crater, or higher;
+(H) emergence of a pressure ulcer at Stage II, which is a superficial ulcer presenting an abrasion, blister or shallow crater, or any pressure ulcer determined to be greater than Stage II;

-(I) a new diagnosis of a condition likely to affect the resident's physical, mental, or psychosocial well-being over a period of time such as initial diagnosis of Alzheimer's disease or diabetes;
+(I) a new diagnosis of a condition which affects the resident's physical, mental, or psychosocial well-being;

-(J) improved behavior, mood or functional health status to the extent that the established plan of care no longer matches what is needed;
+(J) improved behavior, mood or functional health status to the extent that the established plan of care no longer meets the resident's needs;

 (K) new onset of impaired decision-making;